chrisli30/eigendata/README.md

-# eigendata
+# EigenLayer Metadata

-OAK Operator and AVS metadata
+OAK Operator and AVS metadata for both of mainnet and testnet